coffee makers icon

 Grounds, Beans, or Pods?

-The Handpresso Wild Hybrid uses ground coffee or E.S.E. pods.
+The Handpresso Wild Hybrid offers the best of both worlds as it can take either ground coffee or E.S.E. pods.

-Using pods also reduces mess on the go as they are easier to dispose of than coffee ground pucks.
-Although coffee grounds make great compost so it’s hardly problematic for the environment to chuck them into the fields if you are camping – less advisable on the office floor.
+Using pods also reduces mess on the go as they’re easier to dispose of than coffee ground pucks.
+However, coffee grounds make great compost, so it won’t cause any harm to chuck them into the fields if you’re camping (less advisable on the office floor though…)

 design and build quality icon